seuho2003/fabric/localpeersetup/local_Readme.md

 `iptables -D INPUT 4` (ex: to delete Reject rules from INPUT policy.
 4 is the row number to delete)

+4. If appicable, build peer and membersrvc images in your local machine using makefile and provide the image name and commit number to local_fabric script.

+Move to directory where the makefile is located (root of the fabric directory)

+`cd $GOPATH/src/github.com/hyperledger/fabric`

+`make images`

+`docker tag <imagename>:<tagname> <newimagename>:<newtagname>` //usually newtagname will be a commit number

 ###Spinup peers in local network:

 curl [local_fabric.sh](https://raw.githubusercontent.com/rameshthoomu/fabric/tools/localpeersetup/local_fabric.sh) file into local machine and follow below instructions to run the script.